Data shows that the MNRF must be more diligent in protecting species at risk

 The Spotted Turtle was already assessed as endangered since the ESA took effect in 2008.
 It is one of Ontario’s smallest turtles and is usually found along the north shore of Lake Erie.
 They are most significantly threatened by habitat destruction and illegal collection for the pet trade.
 Activities that alter the water table over the winter can eliminate an entire population.
 There is still no recovery strategy to date.

-If found, this bird would be spotted in Point Peele National Park and Peele Island in Lake Eerie.
+If found, this bird would be spotted in Point Pelee National Park and Pelee Island in Lake Erie.
 Only one pair nested in each location in 2010.
 As farmland becomes more intensely managed and overgrown cleanings disappear, they are less commonly found in Ontario.
 They have been endangered since 2011 and no recovery strategy has been set in place.

 After years of hybridization among Eastern Wolves, Grey Wolves and Coyotes, the current Algonquin wolf received its name as it has become genetically distinct.
 Despite hunting has been identified as the primary threat, the government has loosened restrictions governing hunting in northern Ontario and there are some locations in Southern and Central Ontario where they are not protected from hunting at all for over a decade .
 Threatened since 2016, there is still no recovery strategy in place.